AO-Grasp: Articulated Object Grasp Generation: Abstract

 \section{Abstract}

-We introduce \ourName{}, a grasp proposal method that generates stable and actionable 6 degree-of-freedom grasps for articulated objects.
-Our generated grasps enable robots to interact with articulated objects, such as opening and closing cabinets and appliances.
-Given a segmented partial point cloud of a single articulated object, \ourName{} predicts the best grasp points on the object with a novel \modelPointscore{} model and then finds corresponding grasp orientations for each point by leveraging a state-of-the-art rigid object grasping method.
-We train \ourName{} on our new \ourData{}, which contains 48K actionable parallel-jaw grasps on synthetic articulated objects.
-In simulation, \ourName{} achieves higher grasp success rates than existing rigid object grasping and articulated object interaction baselines on both train and test categories.
+We introduce \ourName{}, a grasp proposal method that generates 6 DoF grasps that enable robots to interact with articulated objects, such as opening and closing cabinets and appliances. \ourName{} consists of two main contributions: the \ourModel{} and the \ourData{}.
+Given a segmented partial point cloud of a single articulated object, the \ourModel{} predicts the best grasp points on the object with an \modelPointscore{}.
+Then, it finds corresponding grasp orientations for each of these points, resulting in stable and actionable grasp proposals.
+We train the \ourModel{} on our new \ourData{}, which contains 78K actionable parallel-jaw grasps on synthetic articulated objects.
+In simulation, \ourName{} achieves a 45.0\% grasp success rate, whereas the highest performing baseline achieves a 35.0\% success rate.
 Additionally, we evaluate \ourName{} on 120 real-world scenes of objects with varied geometries, articulation axes, and joint states, where \ourName{} produces successful grasps on 67.5\% of scenes, while the baseline only produces successful grasps on 33.3\% of scenes.
-See our \href{https://stanford-iprl-lab.github.io/ao-grasp/}{project website} for videos and supplementary material.
+To the best of our knowledge, \ourName{} is the first method for generating \mbox{6 DoF} grasps on articulated objects directly from partial point clouds without requiring part detection or hand-designed grasp heuristics.
+The \ourData{} and a pre-trained \ourName{} model are available at our project website: \href{https://stanford-iprl-lab.github.io/ao-grasp/}{https://stanford-iprl-lab.github.io/ao-grasp/}.